IshaSimran/fall-cpnt262-a4/README.md

 ## By Isha Simran
 - [GitHub Repo](https://github.com/IshaSimran/fall-cpnt262-a4)

 Okay so I am going to be very blunt.
 Backend javascript absolutley terrifies me.
-Like I could cry just thinking about it.
-So here's to trying my best and probably messing up.
+But here's to trying my best and probably messing up.

 ### Commands:
 This app is used to verify the speed of an airplane, boat or car.
 Or at least that is what I attempted to do.